Meet the team

 Issued: January 2017

 What we are doing:MBC and Melton Police have invested in new alcohol screening equipment, as used by Police Officers, to help support door staff in assessing when members of the public have consumed too much alcohol.
-PC McGrath continues to conduct licensing checks ensuring that standards are met.
-Work continues to operationally target Underage Drinkers and Drugs offences, some operations will be conducted over the forthcoming months with updates to follow.
-Meetings with individual licensees are currently taking place to consolidate and improve upon the good work done by all to win the Purple Flag award in 2016 Issued: November 2017
+Licensing checks continue, ensuring that standards are met.
+Work continues to target Underage Drinkers and Drugs offences, some operations will be conducted over the forthcoming months with updates to follow.
+Meetings with individual licensees are currently taking place to consolidate and improve upon the good work done by all to win the Purple Flag award in 2016.
+Issued: February 2018

 To continue to provide a visible presence during market days in Melton Town Centre, the Cattle Market and the Car Parks from 9am to 5pm on Tuesdays and Saturdays.